-Iowa Governor Kim Reynolds recently signed the state’s budget bill into law.
-This bill carries an amendment stating that credit unions "shall not include the name of any public university located in the state in its name.”
-This requires University of Iowa Community Credit Union (UICCU) to change its name by April 30, 2019.
+Iowa Governor Kim Reynolds recently signed the state's budget bill into law.
+This bill carries an amendment stating that credit unions "shall not include the name of any public university located in the state in its name."
+This requires University of Iowa Community Credit Union (UICCU) to change its name in 2019.

 UICCU will keep members notified each step of the way during the process, starting with answers to some of the anticipated questions.

 - Why is the UICCU changing its name?